Soccer AM: Tubes

 The segment had been discontinued and replaced by his usual interview with professional and legendary footballers, or some willing coaching staff and managers, starting in 2015.

 Tubes suffered a heart attack in January 2018 and spent time off show whilst recovering.

 When Tubes was unable to conduct an interview, Fenners would be on a set to have a chat with the biggest names in football, such as Pep Guardiola, Craig Shakespeare, Arsène Wenger, Marcus Rashford and José Mourinho.

 The Dance-Off

-Each year, the Soccer AM Dance-Off is held which is a dancing competition usually involving all crew members.
+Each year, the Soccer AM Dance-Off was held which is a dancing competition usually involving all crew members.
 The crew have 15 seconds each to dance before the next contestant goes on, and each dance usually receives good natured laughing and booing from the audience.
+In 2014 the first and only member of the public Lee Woods participated in the ‘Dance off’ after an audition that won the public vote.
+During his performance Lee slipped on baked beans which had been placed on the floor earlier by crew member Frankie Fryer sparking the controversial and infamous ‘Beangate’ incident.
+Lee was the bookmakers hot favourite to win but after the slip Rocket subsequently took the crown.

+Rocket was the undisputed Dance off champion with 5 wins to his name, he has a tattoo to commemorate his success.
+The ‘Dance off’ feature ended in 2015.

 Former comedy features

 Following Tim Lovejoy's departure, several of the crew members including "Fenners" (John Fendley), "Sheephead" and Robbie Knox also departed, which meant the end of some of the features of the show.
-Adam Smith (Baby Elvis/Franky) departed from the show as well to become a permanent host of Saturday Social.
+Adam Smith (Baby Elvis/Franky Fryer) departed from the show as well to become a permanent host of Saturday Social.